davidtag/llm/README.md

 ## Sample Generation

 Here's an example of the generation output for a model trained on the works of Shakespeare.
 It uses a vocabulary of 10,256 tokens, also trained on the same source text, and context size of 128.
-It has 1.6M paramers, 1,000x smaller than GPT-2, and 100,000x smaller than GPT-3.
+It has 1.6M parameters, 1,000x smaller than GPT-2, and 100,000x smaller than GPT-3.
 It was trained on 100,000 randomly sampled batches of size 16 with decaying learning rate.
 The training set perplexity was ~20 for the final checkpoint.

 The context window was seeded with `"ACT I. Scene I.\n\n"` for generation: